Plugin Categories

 Recommendations:

-- user scope: MCP servers (hashi-), core plugins, general agents (do-)
+- user scope: MCP servers (Integration plugins), core plugins, Discipline plugins

 - local scope: Personal preferences not shared with team